+D. Program Deliverables

+- 1. Through 1:1 supportive navigation and referrals, providers will be expected to document on the following efforts in the Department's data management information system: - a.
+Provide trauma-informed, culturally responsive maternal child health navigation services to eligible families at no cost to the family - b.
+Support the health and well-being of birthing families to reduce maternal and infant morbidity and mortality by the following methods:

-- iii.
-Provide interventions to reduce pregnancy and postpartum complications associated with pre-existing chronic medical conditions - iv.
-Provide interventions to reduce antepartum, intrapartum, and postpartum complications - v.
-Provide interventions to promote a safe infant sleep environment - vi.
-Provide interventions to promote adequate maternal and infant nutrition - vii.
-Promote and support age-appropriate and diagnosis-appropriate growth and development - viii.
-Collaborate with family to identify and mitigate barriers to accessing desired supports and services - E. Performance Measures and Standards - 1.
-Performance Measures (as evidenced by documentation in the Department approved MIS) - a. % of enrolled dyads who received at least 1 nursing assessment first prenatal visit - b. % of enrolled dyads who received at least 1 dyad nursing assessment at initial postpartum visit - c. % of enrolled dyads who received a Social Determinants of Health screening addressing the 10 domains recognized by American College of Obstetrics and Gynecology - d. % of enrolled dyads who received follow-up/referral for identified SDOH-related need - e. % of enrolled dyads referred to MCO care coordination - f. % of dyads reported using at least one MCH value-added service upon completion of the program - g. % of enrolled dyads are educated on the importance of engaging and maintaining a medical home - h. % of dyads report having a primary care provider upon completion of the program - i. % of total dyad visits that are conducted face-to-face - j. % of assigned unique dyads served - 2.
-Performance Standards - a.
-100% of enrolled dyads received at least 1 prenatal nursing assessment - b.
-100% of enrolled dyads who received at least 1 postpartum nursing assessment - c.
-90% of enrolled dyads have SDOH screening completed addressing the 10 domains recognized by American College of Obstetrics and Gynecology - d.
-70% of enrolled dyads have follow-up/referral for identified SDOH- related need - e.
-90% of enrolled dyads referred to MCO care coordination - f.
-70% of enrolled dyads utilized at least one MCO value added service upon completion of the program - g.
-90% of enrolled dyads educated in the importance of engaging and maintaining a medical home - h.
-70% of dyads report having a primary care provider upon completion of the program - i.
-70% of total dyad visits conducted face-to-face - j.
-70% of pregnant individuals provided information on Family Connects program - k.
+- i.
+Promote, destigmatize, and support identification and treatment of maternal mental health concerns - ii.
+Promote, destigmatize, and support identification and treatment of maternal substance use - iii.
+Promote the reduction of pregnancy and postpartum complications associated with pre-existing chronic medical conditions and support identification and treatment - iv.
+Promote the reduction of antepartum, intrapartum, and postpartum complications and support identification and treatment - v.
+Promote a safe infant sleep environment - vi.
+Promote adequate maternal and infant nutrition - vii.
+Promote and support age-appropriate and diagnosis-appropriate growth and development

+E. Performance Measures and Standards

+1. Performance Measures

+- a. % of enrolled dyads who received a Social Determinants of Health screening addressing the 10 domains recognized by American College of Obstetrics and Gynecology - b. % of enrolled dyads who received follow-up/referral for identified SDOH-related need - c. % of enrolled dyads referred to MCO care coordination - d. % of dyads reported using at least one MCH value-added service upon completion of the program - e. % of enrolled dyads are educated on the importance of engaging and maintaining a medical home - f. % of dyads report having a primary care provider upon completion of the program - g. % of total dyad visits that are conducted face-to-face - h. % of pregnant individuals provided information on Family Connects program - i. % of assigned unique dyads served

+2. Performance Standards (as evidenced by documentation in Department approved MIS)

+- a.
+100% of enrolled dyads have SDOH screening completed addressing the 10 domains recognized by American College of Obstetrics and Gynecology - b.
+70% of enrolled dyads have follow-up/referral for identified SDOH-related need - c.
+90% of enrolled dyads referred to MCO care coordination - d.
+70% of enrolled dyads utilized at least one MCO value added service upon completion of the program - e.
+90% of enrolled dyads educated in the importance of engaging and maintaining a medical home - f.
+70% of dyads report having a primary care provider upon completion of the program - g.
+70% of total dyad visits conducted face-to-face - h.
+70% of pregnant individuals provided information on Family Connects program - i.
 70% of assigned unique dyads served